 There are some hut shelters, benches, trash bin and toilet along the trail, very well-facilitated for picnic.
 But sorry, BBQ and fishing are not allowed here, as these activities are bad for the conservation.
 Most visitors come here for swimming, picnic, camping and other nature-based activities.
-Jipp has a very nice blog on facilities of Mahua if you like to learn more.

 Finally I saw the majestic Mahua Waterfall from a distance.

 There is a ladder leads to a viewing platform.

 Here you go, the photo of Mahua Waterfall.
 The force of water is so strong that it pounds the pool and create a mini storm and earthquake around it.
 Even though I was more than 10 Meters away, my camera and I was bathed by wind of misty spray.